netdata/netdata/database/README.md

 for parent Agents in the _Parent - Child_ setups

-The other available database modes are designed to minimize resource utilization and should only be considered on _Parent - Child_ setups at the children side and only when the resource constraints are very strict.
+The other available database modes are designed to minimize resource utilization and should only be considered on [Parent - Child](/docs/metrics-storage-management/how-streaming-works) setups at the children side and only when the resource constraints are very strict.

 So,

 - On a single node setup, use `[db].mode = dbengine`.
-- On a [parent - child](/docs/metrics-storage-management/how-streaming-works) setup, use `[db].mode = dbengine` on the
+- On a [Parent - Child](/docs/metrics-storage-management/how-streaming-works) setup, use `[db].mode = dbengine` on the
-  parent to increase retention and a more resource efficient modes like, `dbengine` with light retention settings or `save`, `ram` and `none` modes for the children to minimize resource utilization.
+  parent to increase retention and a more resource efficient modes like, `dbengine` with light retention settings, `save`, `ram` or `none` modes for the children to minimize resource utilization.

 ## Choose your database mode